🔴We Have the Proof: These are the Immigrants Destroying America and The West 2025-10-21 18:11

 Is there an answer other than Walther?

-Well listen, uh that's that's a legitimate question.
+Well, listen, that's a legitimate question.

-Um a lot of our uh time and energy has been focused in other places, and uh that is that is one of those that we have to come back to.
+And that is one of those that we have to come back to.

-And it does not does not support Western culture.
+And it does not support Western culture.

-Um and we've talked to you guys about this.
+And we've talked to you guys about this.

-Uh Canvas director, I believe, or something like that.
+Canvas director, I believe, or something like that.

-Like he changed his title multiple Times.
+Like he changed his title multiple times.

-I think it was it was weird.
+I think it was weird.

-But it I think people underestimate this.
+But I think people underestimate this.

 And I saw somebody saying, oh, now they're going back to the tired trope of it's Islam and they're trying to distract us from Israel and all this stuff.